Water Well Pump Installers Law

 (b) An applicant must pay to the department an examination fee at the time the application is submitted.

 The commission by rule shall establish an apprentice pump installer program.

 A person who qualifies for a license must pay to the department the license fee set by the commission.

-Except as provided by Section 51.205(a), a license issued under this chapter expires August 31 of each year.
-On or before that date, a license holder must pay an annual renewal fee to the department.
+A license issued under this chapter expires annually.
+On or before the license expiration date, a license holder must pay an annual renewal fee to the department.

 A license is not transferable or assignable.

 On application and payment of a fee, the department shall issue a duplicate license to replace a lost or destroyed license.